EPCCed/2021-01-25_PackagePerformance_Online/_episodes/05-automation.md

 nruns=$2
 ```

-We then use a bash redirection to pass the script to the `sbatch` command with the
+We then use a form of bash redirection called a *here document* to pass the script to the `sbatch` command with the
 values of `$ncores` and `$nruns` substituted in in the correct places: the `SBATCH` option
 for `$ncores` and the `seq` command for `$nruns`.
-One thing to note in the here document
+One thing to note in the *here document*
 is that we must *escape* the `$` for variables we want to still be variables in the
-script by preceeding them with a backslash otherwise bash will try to substitute them
+script by preceding them with a backslash otherwise bash will try to substitute them
 in the same way it does for the `$ncores` and `$nruns` variables.
 You can see this
 in action in the `for` line, `timestamp` line and the `srun` line: we want these variables to be
 interpreted when the script *runs* so they need to be escaped, the unescaped variables